-- 1. Before you begin an IRB application: - Projects originating in/funded by DPH, or involving DPH staff/clients, need documentation that surveys have undergone review by the Office of Health Assessment Rapid Assessment, Evaluation and Training (RATE) unit - Projects originating in DHS or using DHS data/facilities/patients need documentation that the project has undergone Research Oversight Board (ROB) review and has been assigned an ROB category - 2.
-Principal investigator(PI)/project lead, Co-PI (if any), and Division Chief/Program Director signature - 3.
-DPH/DHS liaison signature (if applicable) - Informed Consent forms - 5.
+- Before you begin an IRB application: - Projects originating in/funded by DPH, or involving DPH staff/clients, need documentation that surveys have undergone review by the Office of Health Assessment and Epidemiology (OHAE) Rapid Assessment, Evaluation and Training (RATE) unit - Projects originating in DHS or using DHS data/facilities/patients need documentation that the project has undergone Research Oversight Board (ROB) review and has been assigned an ROB category - 2.
+Principal investigator(PI)/project lead, Co-PI (if any), and Division Chief/Program Director signature - DPH/DHS liaison signature (if applicable) - 4.
+Informed Consent forms (including any scripts for verbal or effective consent) - 5.
 HIPAA individual authorization or a strong justification for a waiver of HIPAA authorization - 6.
 Professional qualifications, e.g., Curriculum Vitae/resume or other supporting information